 A user must first log in to the device (locally or via the remote operation panel) before they can make changes or perform certain actions on the device.
 Once they have logged in successfully, a session will be launched for this user, which is only ended when the user logs out.
-Throughout the session, the user can change the associated settings at a system level according to their rights and save these in the device (□ section 9.2.2 Rights at a system level, p.
-106).
+Throughout the session, the user can change the associated settings at a system level according to their rights and save these in the device.